-Qt documentation states that signals and slots can be direct, queued and auto.
+Qt documentation states that signals and slots can be direct

 It also stated that if object that owns slot ‘lives’ in a thread different from object that owns signal, emitting such signal will be like posting message – signal emit will return instantly and slot method will be called in target thread’s event loop.